aaronksaunders/clerk-convex-expo-issue-main/README.md

 - Passes the Clerk JWT token to Convex so backend queries are authenticated
 - Uses Convex to run protected queries (e.g., `whoami`) that require a valid Clerk user
 - Shows how to sync authentication state between Clerk and Convex in a React Native/Expo app
+- Demonstrates a user-owned task list (Tasks tab) where each user's data is private and authenticated via Clerk/Convex
+- No user table is synced between Clerk and Convex; all user identity is derived live from Clerk JWT via `ctx.auth.getUserIdentity()` in Convex functions
+- If you want to store extra user-specific data, create a `users` table in Convex and upsert on first login (no webhook required)

 ---